PhilipK/BoilR/Readme.md

 ### Epic

 I recommend you just use [Legendary](https://github.com/derrod/legendary).
-But if you really want to use EGS you can:
+But if you really really want to use EGS you can:

 - Install [Lutris](https://lutris.net/)
 - Install EGS thourgh Lutris [here](https://lutris.net/games/epic-games-store/)